 To customize which custom buttons display in the related list, select the button and click Add or Remove.
 To sort custom buttons, select them and click Up or Down.

-To create a custom button for the related list, see Defining Custom Buttons and Links.
+To create a custom button for the related list, see Define Custom Buttons and Links.
 The custom button must be defined for the object contained in the related list, instead of the parent object, and the button Type must be List Button.
 For example, to display a custom button on the Contacts related list of an account, define the custom button for contacts, not accounts.

 Some related lists are not customizable because they link to data rather than store it.
 You can move your cursor over any related list section to see if it is customizable.
 Also, lookup fields are not available for display on their corresponding lookup related list.
 For example, the case lookup field on an account page layout is not available when editing the cases related list.